 BA History of Art (1998) UCL; MA Archaeology (2002) UCL; Graduate attachee (2003) British Institute in Eastern Africa, Kenya; PhD Archaeology (2008) UCL; Honorary Research Associate (2009-2010) UCL; Research fellow (2011) UCL-Qatar.

-African archaeology; Islamic archaeology; archaeology of the medieval world; the archaeology of trading societies and trading networks; trans-Saharan trade and the West African gold trade
+The archaeology of cultural contact and exchange; African archaeology; the medieval world; the early Islamic world; trading societies and trading networks; trans-Saharan trade and the West African gold trade.

-Since 2012 I have been working on the European Research Council-funded Crossroads of empires project led by Anne Haour from the SRU (http://www.sru.uea.ac.uk/research-crossroads.php).
+Since 2012 I have worked on the ERC funded Crossroads of empires project (http://www.sru.uea.ac.uk/research-crossroads.php).
 This project focuses upon understanding the development of ‘empires’ in West Africa during the past two millenia, principally looking at how these influenced the patterning of settlement and material culture across the landscape, and how skilled craftspeople – ‘technical specialists’ – such as potters, blacksmiths and dyers were affected by these polities.
 The research is focused around fieldwork in northern Benin and involves a wide range of specialists from UK and international universities.
-My research role in the project involves investigating the architectural traditions in this region (see photo below) and linking them into wider West African developments.
+My research role in the project involves investigating the architectural traditions in this region, seeking to understand how they fit into wider developments of early complex architectural forms in West Africa.

 Alongside the excavations in Benin, I have secured funding from the Royal Anthropological Institute/Horniman Museum Collecting Initiative to commission craftwork from specialists in the region, linking this into the larger Arts Council England (ACE) project Ethnography Re-envisioned.
-The immediate result of this has been the production of textiles (see image below) which will become part of the Horniman Museum (London) collection, as well as being exhibited as part of the SRU’s Crossroads of empires exhibition in 2014.
+The immediate result of this has been the production of textiles which have become part of the Horniman Museum (London) collection and the Sainsbury Research Unit teaching collection.

 Since 2004 I have been running the Essouk-Tadmekka Archaeological Project (see Azania publication http://www.tandfonline.com/doi/abs/10.1080/00671990903047595 or Current World Archaeology article).
 The project was developed to better understand the nature of West African trading societies associated with the early Islamic trans-Saharan trade.
 The focal point of the research has been excavations and survey at the early Islamic trans-Saharan trading centre of Tadmekka, in the north of Mali.
 Publications developed from this research include a focused study of the project’s findings related to the trans-Saharan trade in gold (http://antiquity.ac.uk/ant/085/ant0851353.htm).
 A monograph on the excavations is currently being written up, to be published this year in the Journal of African Archaeology Monograph series.